Coming up with great PR ideas is a tough job.

 Get in on any disturbing issues concerning your competitors.
 As some might be true, great PR ideas are lurking around these murky waters.

-Make a list of influencers and speculate on how each of them would spend 10,000 EUR from your budget if they could spend it any way they wanted with no constraints.
+Make a list of influencers and brainstorm how each would spend 10,000 EUR from your budget — if they were allowed to spend it creatively.

-This list isn’t about giving influencers a 10,000 EUR check to spend as they see fit.
-The idea is instead to put yourself inside the mind of influencers and imagine how they would promote your brand.
-After all, they know their audiences better than anyone.
+The idea is to put yourself inside the minds of influencers and imagine how they would promote your brand.

-These ideas will be outlandish, but some could be starting points for great PR ideas.
+Such brainstorming ideas are likely outlandish, but some could be starting points for great PR ideas.
 The best way to develop one good PR idea is to develop one hundred bad ones first.

 For inspiration, I suggest checking out famous vlogger Casey Neistat’s video “Make It Count” which he made on behalf of Nike:

-Make a list of employees and ask them how each of them would spend 10,000 EUR from your budget if they could spend it any way they wanted with no constraints.
+Make a list of employees and ask them how they would spend 10,000 EUR from your budget if they could spend it any way they wanted without constraints.

-You typically get surprising answers if you ask your employees how they would spend a large budget.
-I’ve read many of these ideas, and, oh boy.
+You sometimes get surprising answers if you ask your employees how they would spend a budget.

 Ideas like these are often all over the place, making them perfect for finding great PR ideas.

-Make a list of trade journalists and email them asking them what they’re most interested in right now.
+Make a list of trade journalists and email them, asking them what they’re most interested in at the moment.

 A client launching a job market website asked job seekers if they had lied about their resumé.
 It culminated in national headlines and thousands of registrations.